Complex one-frequency cocycles

 Now we have everything to prove the main Theorem.

 {Proof of Theorem~\ref{main}}

-\begin{proof} By Theorem~\ref{thm-cont}, there is an open and dense subset $U\subset C^\omega(\R/\Z,\Ld)$ such that for $A\in U$ the number of distinct Lyapunov exponents is locally constant.
+\begin{proof} By Theorem~\ref{thm-cont}, the continuity of the Lyapunov exponents, there is an open and dense subset $U \subset C^\omega(\R/\Z,\Ld)$ such that for $A\in U$ the number of distinct Lyapunov exponents is locally constant.
 Within $U$ the set where Oseledets filtration is dominated or trivial is automatically open.
 By Theorem~\ref{thm-ii} the set of cocycles that are $k$-regular for all $k$ with $L_k>-\infty$ is dense in $U$, and by Theorem~\ref{thm-i} all such cocycles with not all Lyapunov exponents equal have dominated Oseledets splitting.

 \end{proof}